 Explore how you and the group can morph the thought into something that will work.

 Be sure to listen.
-Managing your meetings this way bolsters their relationship to you (and one another).
+Managing your meetings this way bolsters their relationship with you (and one another).
 It roots it in respect.
 Creativity tends to soar in respectful environments.
 Do you agree?

 After each meeting, try to have some level of celebration.
 It could be something as simple as verbal “kudos” or a special treat (like mini-chocolates for the team).
 It sounds silly, but it will make the team smile and feel appreciated.
 It’s also an important part of volunteer management.